Averagenormaljoe/NST-Final-Project/readMe.md

 ### main_prototype (Gatys) - "main_prototype" directory

 'prototype.ipynb' file is the main entry point notebook for the folder.
 Code is adapted from Chollet F book [1].
+When this file finish, running
+it outputs the created images into the 'images' directory, which it will create if it does not exist.

 ### forward_feed (Johnson) - "forward_feed" directory